Direct pulse-level compilation of arbitrary quantum logic gates on superconducting qutrits: Method

 In a closed quantum system, the Hamiltonian $H$ of a superconducting transmon in the rotating frame is approximated by:

 up to $\mathcal{O}{(a^\dagger a)^2}$, where $\alpha=\omega_{12}-\omega_{01}$ is the anharmonicity, $a$ is the lowering operator, $p(t)$ and $q(t)$ are the control pulses given as time-dependent functions that we optimize. $\omega_{ij}$ indicates the transition frequency between $|i\rangle$ and $|j\rangle$.
-For each target unitary, pulses were obtained either using a Julia open source package, JuQbox (for Rigetti's Aspen-M-3), or TensorOptimalControl (for LLNL QuDIT's device).
+For each target unitary, pulses were obtained either using a Julia open source package, JuQbox (for Rigetti's Ankaa-2), or TensorOptimalControl (for LLNL QuDIT's device).
 JuQbox optimizes pulses that are parametrized with B-splines using L-BFGS algorithm \cite{petersson_optimal_2022, petersson_discrete_2020}.
 The B-splines provide amplitude modulation of harmonic signals at resonance frequencies.
 TensorOptimalControl is an LLNL developed GPU-accelerated suite for implementing gradient-based quantum-control fitting protocols.
 This suite uses a short time Trotter expansion similar to the well-established GRAPE \cite{khaneja_optimal_2005, machnes_comparing_2011} algorithm.
-The underlying TensorFlow library enables construction of exact gradients for arbitrary objective functions, and efficient use of GPUs allows for a run-time to scale at a log of the pulse length so long as the entire problem fits within the GPU memory.
+The underlying TensorFlow library enables construction of exact gradients for arbitrary objective functions, and efficient use of GPUs allows for a run-time to scale at a log of the pulse length so long as the entire problem fits within the GPU memory.When compared to other open source GRAPE-like pulse fitting codes, TensorOptimalControl tends to run from 10$\times$ to 1000$\times$ faster depending on the available GPU for moderate gate sizes and pulses lengths.
 The typical time to solve for an arbitrary $SU(3)$ unitary with JuQbox or TensorOptimalControl is $\lesssim 15 \,\mathrm{s}$ on an Intel Core i5-9600K CPU.

-We fixed the pulse lengths to be $220\,\mathrm{ns}$ for the QuDIT qutrit gates, and $68\,\mathrm{ns}$ (qutrit) and $52\,\mathrm{ns}$ or $40\,\mathrm{ns}$ (qubit) for the Aspen-M-3.
-With these durations, the pulses numerically converge with fidelity higher than $99.98\,\%$ for all tested gates while the amplitudes of the pulses remain below the hardware limit of the arbitrary waveform generators on the two hardware platforms.
-The pulses were calculated with a resolution of 64 points per nanosecond and, then, down-sampled to 1 point per nanosecond to perform on the hardware.
+The pulse lengths were set to $220\,\mathrm{ns}$ for the QuDIT qutrit gates, and $40\,\mathrm{ns}$ for the Ankaa-2 qubit gates.
+With these durations, we were able to achieve numerical convergence of the pulses with fidelity higher than $99.98\,\%$ for all tested gates.
+Any lower fidelity would result in poor fidelities in experiments.
+The amplitudes of the pulses remain below the hardware limit of the arbitrary waveform generators on the two hardware platforms.